32 Great Christmas Activities and Traditions for Teenagers

 Many nonprofits and other organizations need extra hands over the holiday season.
 Groups that collect food, clothes and coats need help organizing and distributing.
 Nursing home residents appreciate extra visits.

 Finding places to volunteer can be a barrier, so use our list of 117 ideas for volunteering as a family if you need a place to start.
+Gather a small group of teens and go do some good.

 14. Keep Up (or Create New) Christmas Eve Traditions